How to use events listeners in Symfony

 }

-If a string contains not allowed words you also want to log it and send it by an email.
-Instead of making the service too heavy or putting too much into the controller you can register and dispatch a new custom event if the string will have any of the unwanted words.
+If a string contains prohibited words, you might want to log this event and send an email notification.
+Instead of overloading the service or controller with additional responsibilities, you can create and dispatch a custom event whenever prohibited words are detected.

 <?php